 See the V8 blender and the V8 rocking chair, for two examples that suffered from problems.

-The TARDIS in Doctor Who can perform even more amazing feats than normal (such as escaping the Big Bang, or leaving the universe entirely) if it deletes some of its own interior rooms for power.
+The TARDIS can perform even feats more amazing than normal (such as escaping the Big Bang, or leaving the universe entirely) if it deletes some of its own interior rooms for power.
 This has been seen in Castrovalva and The Doctor's Wife.
-In the former, this had unforeseen consequences as one of the rooms destroyed was the Zero Room that the Doctor needed to recuperate from his regeneration.

 In a Garfield Christmas strip, Jon buys an electric rotating base for his Christmas tree because he wanted a little splash and dash.
 Garfield decides to give him more splash and dash by replacing the base with a blender set to liquify.

-The tinker gnomes from the Dragonlance campaign setting, creating absurdly large machines and devices that make a lot of noise and produce a lot of light, and are often ridiculously oversized for the tasks they're designed to do.
-In game terms, the larger a tinker gnome device, the more chance it has of actually working successfully.
+Dragonlance: The tinker gnomes from the campaign setting, creat large machines and devices that make a lot of noise and produce a lot of light, and are often oversized for the tasks they're designed to do.
+In game terms, the larger a tinker gnome device, the more chance it has of working successfully.

 The Empire of Warhammer.
 A lot of their gunpowder / steam technology is Dwarf technology with extra power; gattling cannons and rocket batteries are good examples.

-Geniuses in Genius The Transgression can sometimes forestall Havoc (their inventions going haywire) by pouring Mania into them.
-Sometimes they explode.
-But then, of course they occasionally explode!
+Genius: The Transgression: Geniuses can sometimes forestall Havoc (their inventions going haywire) by pouring Mania into them.
+Sometimes they explode, but then again, of course they sometimes explode!
 They were built by Mad Scientists!

-Just about everything in Star Fleet Battles, which makes sense given its source material.
+Star Fleet Battles: Players can add more power to just about everything which makes sense given its source material.
 Shields block more damage if they have more power.
 Engines move faster if they have more power.
 Most weapons can be overcharged to do more damage if they have more power.
 Not turning fast enough?
 Tilt your warp nacelles sideways and pour more power into a high-energy turn.
 Tractor beams?
 Longer range with more power.
 Resisting enemy tractor beams?
 Easier with more power.
 Want to jam your enemy's radar?
 More power.
 Want to cut through enemy jamming?
 More power!
 It seems that the only thing that can't improve with more power is the life-support system, and presumably the engineers are working on that.
 In this case it's more a matter of budgeting a limited resource though; there isn't enough power to keep everything maxed all the time.